How Does Medicare Work? 7 Answers to Your Most-Asked Questions

 Medicare is the federal government’s health program for people age 65 and older, as well as some younger people with disabilities or kidney failure.

 If you’re at least 65 years old and entitled to Social Security benefits or Railroad Retirement benefits, you’re eligible for Medicare.
 You don’t need to be retired or taking benefits to qualify.

-Younger people who have been on Social Security Disability for at least 24 months, or have been diagnosed with end-stage renal disease or ALS are also eligible.
+Younger people who have been on Social Security Disability for at least 24 months or diagnosed with end-stage renal disease or ALS are also eligible.

 2. How Is Medicare Funded?

-Medicare is funded via payroll taxes, also known as FICA taxes, which are automatically withheld by your employer.
+Also known as FICA, these taxes are automatically withheld by your employer.

 3. How Does Medicare Work and What Are the Different Parts?